Stilted speech

 While literal and long-winded word content is often the most identifiable feature of stilted speech, such speech often displays irregular prosody, especially in resonance.
 Often, the loudness, pitch, rate, and nasality of pedantic speech vary from normal speech, resulting in the perception of pedantic or stilted speaking.
 For example, overly loud or high-pitched speech can come across to listeners as overly forceful while slow or nasal speech creates an impression of condescension.

-These attributions, which are commonly found in patients with ASD, partially account for why stilted speech has been considered a diagnostic criterion for the disorder.
-Stilted speech, along with atypical intonation, semantic drift, terseness, and perseveration, are all known deficits with adolescents on the autistic spectrum.
-Often, stilted speech found in children with ASD will also be especially stereotypic or in some cases even rehearsed.
+These attributions, which are commonly found in patients with autism, partially account for why stilted speech has been considered a diagnostic criterion for autism.
+Stilted speech, along with atypical intonation, semantic drift, terseness, and perseveration, are all known deficits with adolescents on the autism spectrum.
+Often, stilted speech found in children with autism will also be especially stereotypic or in some cases even rehearsed.

-Patients with schizophrenia are also known to experience stilted speech.
-This symptom is attributed to both an inability to access more commonly used words and a difficulty understanding pragmatics—the relationship between language and context.
+Patients with schizophrenia are also known to have stilted speech.
+This symptom is attributed to both an inability to access more commonly used words and a difficulty understanding pragmatics — the relationship between language and context.
 However, stilted speech appears as a less common symptom compared to a certain number of other symptoms of the psychosis (Adler et al 1999).
 This element of cognitive disorder is also exhibited as a symptom in the narcissistic personality disorder (Akhtar & Thomson 1982).